domjacko/jokebot/README.md

 You'll see some start up output and a prompt:

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
-    jokebot>
+    hubot>

-Then you can interact with jokebot by typing `jokebot help`.
+Then you can interact with jokebot by typing `hubot help`.

-    jokebot> jokebot help
+    hubot> jokebot help
-    jokebot animate me <query> - The same thing as `image me`, except adds [snip] jokebot help - Displays all of the help commands that jokebot knows about.
+    hubot help - Displays all of the help commands that jokebot knows about.
     ...

 ### Configuration